Commander-in-chief: Iran

 Before 1979, the shah was the commander-in-chief in Iran.
 After the inception of the Islamic Republic, the president of Iran was initially appointed that task, with Abolhassan Bani Sadr being the first commander-in-chief.
 However, Abolhassan Bani Sadr was impeached on 22 June 1981.
 It was after this event that the role of commander-in-chief of the Armed Forces of the Islamic Republic of Iran was given to the Supreme Leader of Iran.

+Iraq

+In pre-war Iraq, the commander-in-chief was the head of state, i.e. the president.
+In the current constitution, the commander-in-chief of the Iraqi Armed Forces is the prime minister, and the president only retains a ceremonial and honorary role of awarding medals and decorations on the recommendation of the commander-in-chief.

 Ireland

+From 1922-24, the first three Irish commanders-in-chief were Generals Michael Collins, Richard Mulcahy and Eoin O'Duffy in succession.
+The Ministers and Secretaries Acts, 1924 assigned the title of commander-in-chief to the Minister for Defence as the chairman of the Council of Defence.
+The title was removed by the Defence Act, 1954.

-The supreme commander of the Defence Forces is the president of Ireland, but in practice the minister for defence acts on the president's behalf and reports to the Government of Ireland.
-The minister for defence is advised by the Council of Defence on the business of the Department of Defence.
-The Defence Forces are organised under the chief of staff, a three star officer, and are organised into three service branches, the Army, Naval Service, and Air Corps.
+Since 1937, the supreme commander of the Irish Defence Forces is the President of Ireland, but in practice the Minister for Defence acts on the President's behalf and reports to the Government of Ireland.
+The Minister for Defence is advised by the Council of Defence on the business of the Department of Defence.

+Israel

+In Israel, the applicable basic law states that the ultimate authority over the Israel Defense Forces rests with the Government of Israel (chaired by the prime minister) as a collective body.
+The authority of the government is exercised by the minister of defense on behalf of the Government.
+However, the commander-in-chief of the IDF is the chief of general staff who, despite being subordinate to the minister of defense, holds the highest level of command within the military.

+During the consideration of Basic Law: President of the State, it was proposed to confer "the supreme command of the armed forces of the State of Israel" on the President of the State, but this proposal was ultimately not adopted.

 Italy

+President of Italian Republic Sergio Mattarella lays a laurel wreath on the Tomb of the Unknown Soldier in Rome, 2022.

 The Constitution of Italy, in article 87, states that the president of the Republic:

-"is the commander of the armed forces and chairman of the supreme defense council constituted by law, although effective executive power and responsibility for national defence resides with the government headed by the prime minister; the president declares war according to the decision of the parliament".
+"is the commander of the armed forces and chairman of the supreme defence council constituted by law, although effective executive power and responsibility for national defence resides with the government headed by the President of the Council of Ministers; the president declares war according to the decision of the parliament".